Hotepsekhemwy: Reign

+Possible pacification of strife

 Little is known about Hotepsekhemwy's reign.
 Contemporary sources show that he may have gained the throne after a period of political strife, including ephemeral rulers such as Horus Bird and Sneferka (the latter is also thought to be an alternate name used by king Qa'a for a short time).
 As evidence of this, Egyptologists Wolfgang Helck, Dietrich Wildung and George Reisner point to the tomb of king Qa'a, which was plundered at the end of 1st Dynasty and was restored during the reign of Hotepsekhemwy.
 The plundering of the cemetery and the unusually conciliatory meaning of the name Hotepsekhemwy may be clues of a dynastic struggle.
 Additionally, Helck assumes that the kings Sneferka and Horus Bird were omitted from later king lists because their struggles for the Egyptian throne were factors in the collapse of the first dynasty.

+Constructions

 Seal impressions provide evidence of a new royal residence called "Horus the shining star" that was constructed by Hotepsekhemwy.
 He also built a temple near Buto for the little-known deity Netjer-Achty and founded the "Chapel of the White Crown".
 The white crown is a symbol of Upper Egypt.
 This is thought to be another clue to the origin of Hotepsekhemwy's dynasty, indicating a likely source of political power.
 Egyptologists such as Nabil Swelim point out that there is no inscription from Hotepsekhemwy's reign mentioning a Sed festival, indicating the ruler cannot have ruled longer than 30 years (the Sed festival was celebrated as the anniversary marking a reign of 30 years).

+Chasm

 The ancient Egyptian historian Manetho called Hotepsekhemwy Boëthôs (apparently altered from the name Bedjau) and reported that during this ruler's reign "a chasm opened near Bubastis and many perished".
 Although Manetho wrote in the 3rd century BC—over two millennia after the king's actual reign—some Egyptologists think it possible that this anecdote may have been based on fact, since the region near Bubastis is known to be seismically active.

 Tomb

 The location of Hotepsekhemwy's tomb is uncertain.
-Egyptologists such as Flinders Petrie, Alessandro Barsanti and Toby Wilkinson believe it could be the giant underground Gallery Tomb A beneath the funeral passage of the Unas-necropolis at Saqqara.
+Egyptologists such as Flinders Petrie, Alessandro Barsanti and Toby Wilkinson believe it could be the giant underground Gallery Tomb A beneath the funeral passage of the Fifth-dynasty-king- Unas-necropolis at Saqqara.
 Many seal impressions of king Hotepsekhemwy have been found in these galleries.

-Egyptologists such as Wolfgang Helck and Peter Munro are not convinced and think that Gallery Tomb B is instead the burial site of king Raneb, as several seal impressions of this ruler were also found there.
+Egyptologists such as Wolfgang Helck and Peter Munro are not convinced and think that Gallery Tomb B is instead the burial site of king Nebra, as several seal impressions of this ruler were also found there.

-The more accepted theory is that Hotepsekhemwy and his son Raneb shared Tomb A.
+The more accepted theory is that Hotepsekhemwy and his son Nebra shared Tomb A.